MayoorPatil/mp-kids-fav-books/README.md

 3. Once signed in users have the option to change password or signout
 4. Once users sign-in he/she can add their chlidren
 5. Once a child is added
-  1. Users can then add favorite books to each individual child
+  -   Users can then add favorite books to each individual child
-    a.
-Once a book is added, users can update or delete the book
+    -   Once a book is added, users can update or delete a book
-  2. Users can update or delete a child, or view favorite books of that child
+  -   Users can update or delete a child, or view favorite books for that child
-6. Users can view all children at point by clicking the `Home` button
+6. Users can view all children at any point by clicking the `Home` button

 Here is the link to the application [`Favorite Books`](https://mayoorpatil.github.io/mp-kids-fav-books/index.html)